Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/tensors/creating-tensors/creating-tensors-content.md

 print(f"Batch shape: {batch_of_images.shape}")
 # Output: Batch shape: torch.Size([32, 3, 224, 224])

-print(f"Total numbers in this batch: {batch_of_images.numel():,}")
-# Output: Total numbers in this batch: 4,816,896
 ```

 **Congratulations!
 You now understand how to create and work with tensors!** 🎉

-In the next lessons, we'll learn how to create special tensors (zeros, ones, random values) and perform operations on them.